 Lucius Annaeus Seneca

-30. Whether One is Allowed to Kill Oneself (excerpts from Summa Theologiae)
+30 Whether One Is Allowed to Kill Oneself

-38. Out of the Blue Into the Black: Reflections on Life and Meaning
+38 Out of the Blue into the Black: Reflections on Death and Meaning

 Michael Cholbi is Chair in Philosophy at the University of Edinburgh and the founder of the International Association for the Philosophy of Death and Dying.
 His publications include Suicide: The Philosophical Dimensions (2011), Immortality and the Philosophy of Death (2015), and Grief: A Philosophical Guide (2021).

-Travis Timmerman is Assistant Professor of Philosophy at Seton Hall University and executive committee member of the International Association for the Philosophy of Death and Dying who specializes in the philosophy of death, normative ethics, and applied ethics.
+Travis Timmerman is Assistant Professor of Philosophy at Seton Hall University and executive committee member of the International Association for the Philosophy of Death and Dying.
+He specializes in the philosophy of death, normative ethics, and applied ethics.
 He has been the recipient of a National Endowment of the Humanities grant and co-recipient of an Immortality Project grant for his work in ethics and death respectively.

-"The area of death, immortality, meaning in life, and related issues are hot topics in contemporary philosophy.
-They used to be the domain only of European philosophers, especially the existentialists, but in the last few decades Anglo-American analytic philosophers have jumped in.
+"The areas of death, immortality, meaning in life, and related issues are hot topics in contemporary philosophy.
+Once the domain only of European philosophers, especially the existentialists, in the last few decades Anglo-American analytic philosophers have jumped in.
 This book is an excellent introduction to the best work on these interrelated issues.
 The editors have done an outstanding job of selecting authors who know their stuff and write very accessibly.
 This book would be perfect for an undergraduate class, and it would also be invaluable to anyone interested in learning the lay of the philosophical land in this lively area of historical and contemporary interest.
-The book shows how philosophy is engaging with issues of deep human interest."
+The book shows how philosophy engages with issues of deep human interest."

 John Martin Fischer, Distinguished Professor of Philosophy, University of California, Riverside

 "This splendid collection is distinctive in many ways.
-The essays address issues that really matter to us, such as whether it is bad to die, and if so why, whether we might survive death, and whether the inevitability of death undermines meaning in our lives.
-Although most of the essays were written by contemporary philosophers specially for this collection, there are also judicious selections from classic writings in the history of philosophy, including works by ancient Greek and Roman philosophers and works from Eastern traditions as well.
-Those who are haunted in one way or another by the specter of death, as most of us are, will find much careful argument, and some genuine wisdom as well, in these pages."
+The essays address issues that really matter to us, such as whether it is bad to die, and if so, why, whether we might survive death, and whether the inevitability of death undermines meaning in our lives.
+Although most of the essays were written by contemporary philosophers for this collection, there are also judicious selections from classic writings in the history of philosophy, including works by ancient Greek and Roman philosophers and works from Eastern traditions as well.
+Those who are haunted in one way or another by the specter of death, as most of us are, will find much careful argument, as well as some genuine wisdom in these pages."

 Jeff McMahan, White’s Professor of Moral Philosophy, University of Oxford